-If there are many cases where the "wait for seconds" command waits for a prolonged period of time, change the command to one that “waits until the UI element is present” or other such conditions. *Command list
+If there are many cases where the Wait for fixed seconds command waits for a prolonged period of time, change the command to one that Wait until UI element exists or other such conditions. *Command list

 Do not perform pre- and post-processing that is not directly related to what you want to verify, such as deleting existing data, from the screen.
 Instead, a Web API for testing should be prepared on the server side and used there.
 The maintainability is also increased.

 If there are no dependencies between tests, use label and browser pattern/device pattern are used together, and run the tests in parallel.

 Go to the Settings tab on the project page > the Test case labels page, and click Add.

 Enter any name you like and click Create.

 Open the Info tab for the test case you wish to assign, check the appropriate label, and click Update.

 You can see the labels assigned on the test case list page.